-The bundled treatment additionally provided farmers certainty about receiving training on proper use of the technology.34 Magnan et al. (2019) find information provision increases purchases of drying sheets for aflatoxin reduction by 9.7-14 percentage points.
+The bundled treatment additionally provided farmers ex-ante certainty about receiving training on proper use of the technology.38 This is somewhat distinct from information interventions in the literature, which typically randomize the provision of information.
+Magnan et al. (2021) find information provision increases purchases of drying sheets for aflatoxin reduction by 9.7-14 percentage points.
 Training and farmer field days have been found to increase adoption of pest control practices and improved seeds by 12-15 percentage points (Emerick and Dar, 2020; Lerva, 2020).
+Information on international quality standards can similarly increase adoption of standards-compliant management practices in dragonfruit production (Park et al., 2021).

 Finally, the treatment provided farmers with increased price premium certainty upon adoption and proper use of the technology.
-Magnan et al. (2019) find no significant effect of a price premium on the purchase of a low-cost technology (drying sheets) for groundnut farmers.
-Arouna et al. (2019) find that a contract with only price certainty is insufficient to increase agricultural investment, although it can increase productivity.
+Results in the literature on the impact of a quality price premium are mixed.
+Hoffmann et al. (2022) find that a modest market premium for low-aflatoxin maize increases Aflasafe adoption by 75%, and Bold et al. (2022) find that offering a reliable market for quality maize increased adoption of post-harvest quality upgrading practices (proper drying, sorting, and winnowing) by 68-107%.
+By contrast, Magnan et al. (2021) find no significant effect of a low-aflatoxin price premium on the purchase of a low-cost technology (drying sheets) for groundnut farmers.
+Results on the impact of price certainty in general suggest a relatively small impact on farmer investment.
+Arouna et al. (2021) find that a contract with only price certainty is insufficient to increase agricultural investment, although it can increase productivity.
 Karlan et al. (2011) test the impacts of crop-price indemnification embedded in agricultural lending, and find modest impacts on high-risk agricultural investment and on the probability of sale to higher-return buyers.

 Our setting differs in several important ways from these past studies.
-First, we offer relatively small loans which are exclusively intended to finance adoption of the new technology.
-Second, the technology is not expected to increase yields.35 Instead, by increasing quality, farmers can expect to earn a higher price for their output.
-The contract we implemented offered treated farmers increased certainty that adoption would be profitable, conditional on quality certification.
+First, our treatment offers relatively small loans which are exclusively intended to finance adoption of the new technology.
+Second, the technology is not expected to increase yields.39 Instead, by increasing quality, farmers may expect to earn a higher price for their output.
+The intervention offered treated farmers increased certainty that adoption would be profitable, conditional on quality certification.
 Profitability is an important element of agricultural technology adoption decisions (Michler et al., 2019).
 Third, farmers face non-pecuniary incentives to adopt the technology, since it can also have health impacts for farmers who consume some of the groundnuts they grow.
 Fourth, there may be important complementarities between the components of our bundled treatment which increase adoption rates beyond the additive effects we might expect from each component.